Junyoungson808/resty/README.md

 In phase 3, we integrated the live APIs the input box takes in a users input and the URL to what ever API of their choice and once they click go.
 The application will show JSON data from that api.
 With the use of useEffect.

+In phase 4, we implemented useReduce.
+Refactored our code to be able to use useReduce, with that we added history to our application.
+Users can click and view their search history of APIs and continue to 'GET' 'POST' 'PUT' 'Delete as they view.

 ## Collaborators

 Stephen Martinez